hzi-bifo/AMR_benchmarking/README.md

 To install pytorch compatible with your CUDA version, please fellow this instruction: https://pytorch.org/get-started/locally/.
 Our code was tested with pytorch v1.7.1, with CUDA Version: 10.1 and 11.0 .

-Memory requirment:  Aytan-Aktug multi-species model will need at most TODO
+Memory requirment:  Aytan-Aktug multi-species model will need up to 370G memory.

 ## <a name="input"></a>Input file
 The input file is an yaml file `Config.yaml` at the root folder where all options are described: